How did you become location independent?

 If you had one piece of advice to give to someone who is thinking about being location independent, what would it be?

 Just give it a go!
 And don’t feel you have to commit to a travelling for a long time upfront.
 Try short trips first to make sure you find it practical to work remotely and also this gives you the chance to demonstrate to your clients (or boss) that you can still work effectively from abroad before you make longer term plans.

 Did Hannah’s experience inspire you?
-Check out more colivers stories on our Facebook page!
+Check out more colivers stories on our Facebook page and our blog!